cho0h5/bong-compiler/README.md

 ## Known Bugs
 - It do not check type of variables and return value.
 So `void` and `int` type are considered same each other.
-- You can not evaluation expression and call function together (in one line).
+- You can not evaluate expression and call function together (in one line).
 You must split them across different lines.

 # Build and Execute
 ## Prerequirement